sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 ### 	Editing a contact

 When you are viewing a contact, click any of the Edit buttons in the Contact Fields tab to edit the contact's information within that section.
-This includes the SendGrid provided reserved fields, except email, any custom fields you’ve added for this contact, and any lists the contact is associated with.
+This includes the Twilio SendGrid provided reserved fields, except email, any custom fields you’ve added for this contact, and any lists the contact is associated with.

 *To edit the associated lists for your contact:*